Suhaib-Tvp/JOB.POSTING.CLASSIFICATION/README.md

-# Karkidi Data Science Job Scraper & Clustering
+# Karkidi Job Scraper & Clustering

 A Streamlit web application that scrapes Data Science job postings from Karkidi, clusters them using KMeans based on required skills, and allows you to classify new jobs by skill set.